NatiAris/DMORSA/sharding/readme.md

 - `import.sh` - imports the DB from the `test`
 - `soft_clean.sh` - removes old data, without consequences for the cluster
 - The folders `test` and `data` are not visible to the repository
+- Parameters for calling scripts are listed in the heads